gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 You may have noticed that I set the prediction size to 1.
 How do we have the neural networks predict a reasonably long signal with just size 1?

 Let's say we take the last "n_window" samples from the signal and make a prediction of size 1 after that.
 Then we can simply add that prediction to the input move the window forward one sample in time.
+Do this repeatedly until you're happy with the length of the predicted signal.

 This is how I make predictions with the LSTM neural network off the signal.

 To see how the prediction process is specifically deployed please see the repo.

 **Let's see how the predictions look!**
+Below we have plots of the generated signals (training data), the neural networks predictions on how the signal will evolve, and how the signal actually evolves.

 ![pred1](pred_damped_oscillator.png)

+*Above we have the damped oscillator.
+The prediction seems to be capturing the highest frequency perfectly, but is a bit off in amplitude for the lower frequency oscillation.
+This may be because the damping effect adds some nuance that the neural network has a bit of difficulty with.*

 ![pred2](pred_rlc.png)

+*Above we have an RLC circuit.
+Actually, once the signal stabilizes there's really not much nuance: just one single oscillation.
+As expected, the neural network predicts the voltage perfectly.*

 ## What Next?